merivale/victor/README.md

 ## 1. The Point

-Modern philosophical semantics treats languages as functions from strings to messages, routinely enquiring after the rules that determine the meaning of a sentence.
-This forces its practitioners into an uncomfortable theoretical position, in which ambiguous sentences are, from the semantic point of view, impossible.
+Modern philosophical semantics treats languages as functions from strings to messages, routinely enquiring after "the rules that determine the meaning of a sentence".
+This forces its practitioners into an uncomfortable theoretical position, in which ambiguous sentences are, from the semantic point of view, impossible (because functions, of course, can assign only one output to every input).
 This may be fine for unambiguous artificial languages, but since the sentences of natural languages are typically rife with ambiguity, philosophers have no option but to offer syntactic or pragmatic accounts of this - as they see it - messy and unwelcome feature of the real world.
 I argue (though not here) that these accounts are unsatisfactory.
 What we need are *semantic* explanations of ambiguity.

 By modelling languages as codes, i.e. as functions in precisely the *opposite* direction, semantic explanations of ambiguity become possible.
 The explanation in general is that the encoding function of an ambiguous language is not one-to-one, but many-to-one.
 In other words, ambiguous languages are *lossy* codes, which do not preserve in their output strings all of the information in their input messages.
 More than this, however, by articulating the English function, we should be able to see precisely how and why various English ambiguities arise.
-See section 3 below for examples.
+See section 4 below for examples.

 ## 2. The Source

 My algorithm is written in [Elm](http://elm-lang.org/), with the styles written in [Less](http://lesscss.org/).
 The compiled HTML+JS+CSS is stored in the gh-pages branch, for easy integration with [GitHub Pages](https://pages.github.com/).
 The `src` directory contains the main program module, which simply pulls everything together (nothing to see there), and two subdirectories, `Interface` and `Theory`.
 The former directory contains all the modules responsible for generating the web page users see, for keeping track of user input, and for piecing that input together into a `Message` variable.
 It is the modules in the latter directory that are potentially of theoretical interest, since they describe what a `Message` variable looks like, and define the encoding functions that convert these variables into strings.

 There is no need to go into detail about the `Theory` modules here.
 Anyone interested in the nuts and bolts should simply read the code itself.
-It is internally documented with fairly substantial comments (or where it isn't, it will be soon), and is intended to be intelligible to anyone of a suitably logical turn of mind (although obviously some experience of functional programming would help).
+It is internally documented, and is intended to be intelligible to anyone of a suitably logical turn of mind (although obviously some experience of functional programming would help).
 Indeed, I consider it a major selling point of my theory that it is computationally very simple, with only as much complexity as the empirical data demand.
 Readers should start with the `Types` module for my account of `Messages` (and their components), and then glance at the `Words` module.
-The latter contains a few essential but largely uninteresting functions, for generating words and their various forms, but is perhaps helpful in serving to solidify an understanding of the grammatical terminology that I use.
+This latter contains a few small functions for generating words and their various forms, not very interesting in itself, but perhaps helpful in serving to solidify an understanding of the grammatical terminology that I use.

 Next, readers should look at the `Sentences` module, which contains the encoding function itself, the function for processing messages into sentences.
 This function divides into two stages.
-In the first stage, the message is validated, and the variables that have a bearing on the output sentence are extracted; in the second stage, those variables are used to generate the sentence itself.
+In the first stage, the message is validated, and the variables that have a bearing on the output sentence are extracted; in the second stage, those variables are used to generate the sentence.
 The second stage is implemented in the `Sentences` module itself (with help from the little functions exposed by the `Words` module).
-The first stage is separated out into the `Messages` module.
+The first stage is handled by the separate `Messages` module.

 I have not yet written any tests, but there is a stub `test` directory as a placeholder for later development in this direction.
-From the point of view of the theory (never mind the interface), it would be helpful to have tests that run various `Message` variables through my encoding function, and check that the results are as they should be.
+From the point of view of the theory (never mind the interface), it would be helpful to have tests that run various `Message` variables through my encoding function, and check that the resulting strings are as they should be.

-## 3. The Theory Part 1: The Nucleus
+## 3. The Theory Part 1/2: The Nucleus

 The overarching hypothesis behind my model is that every atomic English message is made up out of a series of zero or more *elaborations* applied to a core *nucleus*.
 (The model does not currently cover compound messages, but will in due course be expanded in this direction; the working assumption is that these too can be treated as the result of further elaborations, but elaborations that introduce a second nucleus into the message.)
-Consequently my theory as a whole consists of two interlocking theories: a theory of *plain* English messages (i.e. those messages composed of an unelaborated nucleus), and a theory of English elaborations.
+Consequently my theory as a whole consists of two interlocking theories: a theory of plain English messages (i.e. those messages composed of an unelaborated nucleus), and a theory of English elaborations.
+Naturally enough, I will start with the first.

-- outline

-- objects

-- pivots (without balances)

-- balances (and pivots with balances)

-## 4. The Theory Part 2: The Elaborations

-The idea of a message elaboration is itself nothing new; philosophers and logicians will recognise it as a propositional operator by another name.
-I avoid this more familiar terminology partly in deference to Dudman (the nucleus/elaboration terminology is his), and partly to avoid unwanted connotations from the last hundred years or so of semantic and logical enquiry.
-While there is a degree of overlap, the elaborations that I posit are in general rather different from the kinds of operators philosophers are familiar with.

-...

-There are currently 11 elaborations posited by my model.
-This list is no doubt incomplete, but it represents - or so I hope - a decent start.
-Though it will not make much sense up front, here is the type definition for messages (details of the individual elaborations to follow):

-    type Message
-        = Plain Nucleus
-        | NEGATIVE Message
-        | PAST Message
-        | PRIOR Message
-        | DISPLACED Displacer Message
-        | REGULAR (Maybe Displacer) (Maybe Frequency) Message
-        | PREORDAINED (Maybe Displacer) (Maybe Time) Message
-        | EXTENDED Duration Message
-        | SCATTERED Tally Message
-        | INDIRECT Target Pointer Bool Haystack Message
-        | ENUMERATED Target Quantifier Bool Haystack Message
-        | AMASSED Target (Maybe Quantifier) Bool Haystack Message

-The type definition is recursive, reflecting the fact that the elaborations can all be applied on top of each other, presumptively without limit or restriction.
-In fact there are some combinations that English rules inadmissible, but not many (details as we come to them below).
-Rather than write a more convoluted type definition that makes these combinations impossible, I have instead written some validation checks into the encoding function itself (see the `Messages` module).
-The function returns an error in cases of such invalid input.

-### 3.1.
-The Nucleus

-The nucleus of every atomic English message in my model is made up of two items, an *object* and a *condition*:
+The nucleus of every English message is an ordered pair, containing an *object* and a *condition*, and a plain message affirms the present satisfaction of the condition by the object:

     type alias Nucleus =
         ( Object, Condition )

-A plain, unelaborated English message affirms the present satisfaction of the condition by the object.
-The object may take any one of the following values:
+For example, and using some very crude representations of objects and conditions for now:

+    ( Victor, love Grannie )
+        -> "Victor loves Grannie."

+    ( Grannie, live at Cockroach Lane )
+        -> "Grannie lives at Cockroach Lane."

+There should be nothing surprising here.
+The object/condition distinction at the level of the message corresponds exactly to the familiar subject/predicate distinction at the level of the sentence.
+In this respect, my theory is positively boring.
+Things get more interesting as we start to chip away at the nature of objects and conditions themselves.

+### 3.1.
+Objects

+There are three types of objects available in English, each of which comes in either a singular or plural form (represented in my model by a boolean argument, `False` for singular and `True` for plural):

     type Object
         = Speaker Bool